 So what can you do with burrata?
 I have so many ideas for you to try!
 And I absolutely DO NOT just eat it with a spoon.
 Never.
 Ever.

 Burrata can just be served as an appetizer to share, drizzled with olive oil, salt and black pepper.
 Alternatively you could slice it and put it into salads.
 I’ve also topped pizzas with it ( Great Low Carb Bread Pizza Crust is shown below).
 Classic pairings with burrata include tomato, basil, prosciutto, fig, beets, arugula and asparagus.

 You can even make your own burrata – but despite how much I *love* this cheese, that might be one step too far for me!

-Here are some mouth-watering low carb burrata recipe ideas from around the web:
+Here are some mouth-watering low carb burrata recipe ideas:

 - Roasted Asparagus with Burrata and Gremolata from Fork Knife Swoon

 - Spaghetti Squash with Cherry Tomatoes and Burrata from Step Away From The Carbs

 - Zucchini Noodles with Burrata and Cherry Tomatoes from The Londoner

 - Burrata, Strawberry and Basil Salad from Bon Appetit

-- Cauliflower Risotto with Roasted Red Peppers from Step Away From The Carbs – coming soon!
+- Cauliflower Risotto with Burrata and Roasted Red Peppers from Step Away From The Carbs

 - Burrata Salsa from Food & Wine